7 Warning Signs that Indicate Trouble in the Liver

 6. Gastroesophageal reflux

-Gastroesophagael reflux may be a common occurrence for indigestion and stomach problems, but it can also flag a problem in the liver.
+Gastroesophageal reflux may be a common occurrence for indigestion and stomach problems, but it can also be a sign of a liver problem.

 7. Bad breath

-When bad breath turns into a persistent problem in spite of having good oral hygiene habits, it might have something to do with the liver.
-Bad breath could be a result of complications in processing the toxins that the liver needs to filter out of the blood.
+When bad breath turns into a persistent problem in spite of having good oral hygiene, it might have something to do with the liver.
+Bad breath could be the result of complications in the processing of toxins that the liver needs to filter out of the blood.

-When the liver slows down its functions, waste builds up in its tissue and, in many patients, causes an unpleasant mouth odor.
+When the liver slows down, waste builds up in its tissue and, in many patients, causes an unpleasant mouth odor.

 It can even leave a light metal taste in the mouth if the liver is overwhelmed with heavy metals.

-Do you have any of the symptoms mentioned above?
+Do you have any of these signs that indicate trouble in the liver?
 If so, contact your doctor to find out if you have a liver problem.
-Furthermore, improve your dietary habits and try to ingest drinks and foods that help the detoxification process.
+Furthermore, improve your dietary habits and try to consume drinks and foods that help the detoxification process.